top of page

 Persona

-Combining the secondary and primary research, we made a persona representing our target users.
+Combining the secondary and primary research, I made a persona representing our target users.
 The persona allowed us to empathise with the user's pain points and envision their end goals in the context of the project and brief.

 Male student icon